-Your goal on interviews is to persuade the employers that you have skills, background and ability to do the job and that you can comfortably fit into they organization.
+Your goal on interviews is to persuade the employers that you have skills, background and ability to do the job and that you can comfortably fit into the organization.
 These same keywords you used in your resume, CV or cover letter will be the foundation for your job interview.
 You must be able to talk about them in strong and powerful statements that highlight your successes, contributions and achievements

 Job Interviews Worldwide

-Candidates should be aware that there might be subtle conventions associated with the international job interviews and application processes within different countries.
+Candidates should be aware that there might be subtle conventions associated with international job interviews and application processes within different countries.

 |Colombia||India||New Zealand||Saudi Arabia||USA|

 |Czechia||Israel||Oman||South Africa||Virgin Islands|

 The job interview is your chance to back up in person everything that the employer has read about you in your CV, Curriculum Vitae, resume, cover letter or job applications.